Reilly458/Digital-Clock/README.md

 ## Tasks:
-### Completed
-- Circuitry for prototype
+- [x] Circuitry for prototype
-- Prototype code
+- [x] Prototype code
-- Arduino replica schematic and PCB layout
+- [x] Arduino replica schematic and PCB layout
-- Main housing unit with ventilation and LCD screen mounting
+- [x] Main housing unit with ventilation and LCD screen mounting

-### To Do
-- Integrate a microcontroller with more accurate timers/counters, or implement a Real Time Clock to improve accuracy and eliminate drift.
+- [ ] Integrate a microcontroller with more accurate timers/counters, or implement a Real Time Clock to improve accuracy and eliminate drift.
-- Add PCB mounting to base of housing unit
+- [ ] Add PCB mounting to base of housing unit
-- Design backing and power adapter mounting
+- [ ] Design backing and power adapter mounting
-- 3D print housing
+- [ ] 3D print housing
-- Design circuitry with a voltage regulator to handle voltage from a wall outlet
+- [ ] Design circuitry with a voltage regulator to handle voltage from a wall outlet
-- Fix code bugs for button debouncing and reset zeroing
+- [ ] Fix code bugs for button debouncing and reset zeroing

 ## Resources/Reference:
 Arduino replica board https://www.instructables.com/DIY-Arduino-UNO-How-to-Make-Your-Own-Arduino-Uno-B/